-Submission ID Key Points of Submission Analysis State Interest?
-Yes/No Recommendation Significant Change? $\begin{array}{c} 3 \\ 3 \\ 3 \\ 3 \\ 3 \\ 3 \\ 3 \\ 3 \\ 3 \\ 3 $ PLSS18/000263 The submission objects to the draft Planning Scheme due to the damage of lands from flooding and erosion, which was most likely caused by a lack of planning.
-Specific details of a particular development or land to which the concerns raised in the submission were not provided.
+Submission ID Key Points of Submission Analysis State Recommendation Significant Interest?
+Yes/No Change? $\begin{array}{c}3\\3\\3\\0\\0\\0\\0\\0\\0\\0\\0\\0\\0\\0\\0\\0\\0\\0\\0\\0$ PLSS18/000263 The submission objects to the draft Planning Scheme due to the damage of lands from flooding and erosion, which was most likely caused by a lack of planning Specific details of a particular development or land to which the concerns raised in the submission were not provided No No change.
+N/A from flooding and erosion, which was most likely caused by a lack of planning. raised in the submission were not provided.
 Planning approvals issued in the past were assessed against the best information available at the time.
 The Flood Hazard Overlay in the draft Planning Scheme adopts the 1% Annual Exceedance Probability (AEP) modelled flood event and incorporates a climate change consideration, which is a requirement under the State Planning Policy.
 The 1% AEP flood event (being a 1% chance of a flood occurring to this level in any given year) is applied to balance the risk of flooding against the future vibrancy and liveability of our region.
 The flood overlay maps in the draft Planning Scheme are designed to identify hazard areas that are subject to flooding and act as a trigger for development assessment.
 It is important to recognise that these maps show regional, riverine flooding and do not show flood risk in its totality.
 Infrequent or local floods can affect any property.
 Larger flood events also occur, however the probability of these is much lower.
 Council's flood mapping has been informed via a number of flood models.
 A flood model is a computer simulation of a river or floodplain system to determine the magnitude, extent and depth of flooding; how fast floodwaters rise; and the implications for flood models are an estimation of the flood event that is projected or anticipated to occur.
 The models are based on science, but similar to weather forecasting, flood modeling is not an exact science.
 It is instead an educated, fact-based indication of the likely outcome of particular rainfall events in specific catchment conditions.
 However, to improve the accuracy of Council's flood models, Council has compared the model outputs with historic flood events recorded across the catchments in the region.
-No No change.
-N/A